Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Preliminaries on f -Divergence and Divergence

 Then

 where, for \(1<\alpha\le 2\),

 \end{lemma}

-Lemma~\ref{lem:key1} provides a clean \emph{power-type} comparison: $\DD_{f_\theta}$ is controlled by a $1/\theta$ power of R\'enyi divergence (up to an additive constant).
-In the regime $0<\theta<1$, we will also use a second comparison that yields an \emph{additive} bound without an extra factor of $2^{1/\theta-1}$.
+Lemma~\ref{lem:key1} provides a clean {power-type} comparison: $\DD_{f_\theta}$ is controlled by a $1/\theta$ power of R\'enyi divergence up to an additive constant inside the power.
+We use this comparison throughout the R\'enyi refinements below.